 Early Life and Background

-David Reuben was born in 1941 in Bombay, British India, into a Baghdadi Jewish family.
-His parents later separated.
-In the 1950s, he and his brother Simon moved to London with their mother, where they attended state schools.
-David started in the scrap metal business.
+David Reuben was born in Bombay, British India (now Mumbai, India) in 1938, to a Baghdadi Jewish family.
+His father worked in the textile industry.
+In the 1950s, after their parents separated, David and his brother Simon moved to London with their mother.
+Due to the change in financial circumstances, the brothers attended state schools.

 Rise to Success